ckaestne/seai/lectures/02_components/components.md

 ----
 ## Predicting Delivery Time

 * What are its objective?
-How do we evaluate it?
+How do we measure success?
 <!-- .element: class="fragment" -->
 * How do we present intelligence & receive feedback?
 <!-- .element: class="fragment" -->